codio-c5/C5-Development/.guides/content/Certificate-Authority--CA--a7ff.md

 ## The Roots of Trust
 |||definition
 A **certificate authority (CA)** is a trusted entity that issues digital certificates.
-Certificates typically include the owner's name and public key, the validity period of the certificate, the algorithm used, and the digital signature.
+Certificates typically include the owner's name and public key, the certificate's validity period, the algorithm used, and the digital signature.
 A certificate authority signs certificates using its private key.
 Its public key is published in a self-signed CA certificate, called a **trusted root certificate.**
 |||

 <br>